Gwardii/Swarm-of-Mobile-Robots/Camera/README.md

 ## Set up Raspberry Pi

-In our case RPI is 3 B+ but probably most of the advise will be valid on different models.
+In our case RPI is 3B+ but probably most of the advise will be valid on different models.

 - install Rasbian (OS for your RPI) follow original page: https://www.raspberrypi.com/software/
 - enable: SSH, VNC